 “When you give opportunities for students to make choices you decrease incidents and intensity of “behaviours”.

-Teaching choice-making skills in vocational setting results in improved outcomes in community based and vocational instruction.
+Teaching choice-making skills in vocational settings result in improved outcomes in community-based and vocational instruction.

-Teaching students self-monitoring strategies leads to improved active involvement and learning in academic, social and vocations settings.
+Teaching students self-monitoring strategies lead to improved active involvement and learning in academic, social and vocations settings.

 People with disabilities who have higher scores on self-determination scales also had higher scores on quality of life scales.”
 (Wehmeyer & Fields, 2007)

 Why do we perpetuate the belief that people with disabilities cannot become self-determined individuals?

 The misunderstanding of self-determination contributes to the belief that people with disabilities cannot or do not become self-determined.
 “When the emphasis is not placed on self-determination as independent performance, absolute control, and success, and instead on: